danqulogy/CSharp-Tooling-HeadBook/README.md

 # CSharp-Tooling-HeadBook

+## Caching
+### Libraries
+- [CacheCow](https://github.com/aliostad/CacheCow): An implementation of HTTP Caching in .NET Core and 4.5.2+ for both the client and the server

 ## Logging
 ### Libraries
 - [Serilog](https://github.com/serilog/serilog-aspnetcore]): Leads the pack and is the go-to library for logging in .Net applications